 My easy blueberry sauce can be made with fresh or frozen blueberries berries.
 It's ready in just 15 minutes and pairs well with breakfast, dessert, and everything in-between!

-4 cups blueberries, ¼ cup + 2 Tablespoons (30 ml) cold water, ⅓ cup sugar, 1 Tablespoon lemon juice
+4 cups blueberries, ¼ cup water, ⅓ cup granulated sugar, 1 Tablespoon lemon juice

-Pour into blueberry mixture and stir well.
+Add the cornstarch mixture into the blueberry mixture and stir well.

 Stirring constantly, bring mixture to a rolling boil and then reduce heat and simmer, stirring frequently, until the sauce coats the bottom of a metal spoon.